Event Data Recorders

 information related to the vehicle operation.
 In the event of an accident, the recorder saves the

-Unlike Accident Recorders, which are after-market systems that usually record video and GPS location data; EDRs are installed by the vehicle manufacturer and integrated with existing systems and sensors.
-Although automotive EDRs have existed in one form or another since the mid-1970s, they have only recently become standard equipment in most vehicles.
-The National Highway Traffic Safety Administration (NHTSA) estimates that about 96% of model year 2013 cars and light trucks are equipped with EDRs.
-Modern EDRs record various vehicle operation parameters such as vehicle speed, pedal
+Unlike Accident Recorders, which are after-market systems that usually record video and GPS location data, EDRs are installed by the vehicle manufacturer and integrated with existing systems and sensors.
+In the U.S., most passenger cars, multipurpose passenger vehicles, trucks, and buses manufactured after September 1, 2014 are required to have an EDR installed.
+Modern EDRs record various operational parameters such as vehicle speed, pedal

 - Change in forward crash speed